glue-viz/glue/doc/getting_started/index.rst

    :width: 400px

 At this point, you can visualize and drilldown into this catalog.
-However, Glue doesn't know enough to intercompare the catalog and image.
+However, Glue doesn't know enough to compare the catalog and image.
 To do that, we must *Link* these two data entries.
 Click on the ``Link Data`` button in the toolbar.
 This brings up a new window, showing all the pieces of information within each
 dataset: